koneti1604/Hospitality_analysis-Dashboard/README.md

 Adopt data-driven strategies in:

 Revenue Management: Maximize profits by targeting mid-tier rooms and optimizing pricing on weekends.

 Customer Engagement: Improve guest satisfaction through personalized services and staff training.

 Channel Optimization: Promote direct booking channels for higher revenue realization.

 Retention Programs: Introduce loyalty rewards and flexible policies for luxury guests.

-👤 Author
-Koneti Sarayu
-Data Analyst | Python & Power BI Developer | Engineering Student 📧 [Your Email or LinkedIn]

-📷 Demo
-Include Power BI screenshots or a published dashboard link here if available.

-Let me know if you'd like it as a downloadable .md file or want help uploading this to your GitHub repo.